nfargier/thermoflux-rtd/docs/extended_info.rst

 **Biomass**
+In thermodynamic FBA, calculating the Gibbs formation energy of biomass is optional as we can assume the production of biomass to be thermodynamically feasible.
+This is modelled either by relaxing the second law constraint for production of biomass or by allowing a large uncertainty in the formation energy of biomass.
+However, if the Gibbs energy dissipation limit is to be estimated or to be used in FBA-type optimizations, then the Gibbs formation energy of the biomass needs to be specified as it contributes to the total Gibbs energy dissipation of a cell (Niebel et al, 2019).
 In ``Thermo-Flux``, the function ``thermo_flux.tools.drg_tools.dfGbm()`` returns the biomass formation energy given a specified empirical formula of biomass and can be used to explicitly define the biomass formation energy, e.g.:
 ::

     dfGbm = thermo_flux.tools.drg_tools.dfGbm(H=1.613, O=0.557, N=0.158, P=0.012,